RommelTJ/ml_learning/deep_learning_for_coders/lesson8/01_Lesson8.md

 Will cover how to create a complex architecture: recurring neural network.

-## Question: are there model interpretability tools for language models?
+## Question: Are there model interpretability tools for language models?

+There are tools.
+We won't cover them in this course.
+There are PyTorch libraries for this.
+Technical manuals, grammar textbooks, and such is not a bad idea to train your model.

 ## Preparing the dataset for RNN: tokenization and numericalization
 ## Defining a simple language model
 ## Question: can you speed up fine-tuning the NLP model?